Karrada: Other districts on the peninsula

-Karrada shares the peninsula with Al-Jadriya district.
+Karrada shares the peninsula with Al-Jadriyya district.
 It is a small district which lies at the southern tip of the peninsula, where the Tigris river makes its major turn and heads to the north-east.
 Its significance comes from its quality of life, and its real estate is, along with Karrada, some of the most expensive in Baghdad.

 The design and building of the University of Baghdad Campus in 1958 also added to its value since the University has become one of the most important locations in the city, and its campus takes up the entire right half of the district.
 The University of Baghdad campus was designed by Walter Gropius, AIA, Louis Mcmillen and Robert McMillan of The Architects Collaborative.
 There is one subdistrict of the city: Babil, likely named for the Babylon hotel that has its location in the district.